-From Apollo 11 to Martian Missions in Ed Hudgins Corner Posted Wednesday at 11:21 PM · Report reply On 1/13/2018 at 12:22 PM, Peter said: What are the potential benefits of living in space or on a surface with lesser gravity?
+From Apollo 11 to Martian Missions in Ed Hudgins Corner Posted August 21 · Report reply On 1/13/2018 at 12:22 PM, Peter said: What are the potential benefits of living in space or on a surface with lesser gravity?
 The evidence suggests longevity, once the downsides are worked out, and increased height, if that matters to anyone.
 Mars may not be tomorrow’s wonderland but it will supply gravity, water, and minerals.
 A recent article on The Mars Rover showed a new photograph of perhaps billions of gallons of water suspended in the rock face of a cliff and that was just one location.
 Of course there is always the species benefit inherent in the dispersal of human entities: no catastrophe in one location can wipe humanity out.
 For instance, we know North Korea is developing biological weapons that may destroy them and the rest of humanity.
 What would happen if only two percent of humanity was left on earth?
 In contradiction to that threat, two percent of humanity living on Mars, is sensible: letters and packages from home, delayed videos, and TV shows for the people left on earth, and the great adventure for the people on Mars.
 What could beat that?
 Peter Zero g over the long term is fatal to humans.
 Our bodies evolved to function in a one g environment.
 In zero g the bones start to decompose.